DICOMcloud/DICOMcloud.github.io/_docs/dicomcloud/overview.md

 * **OHIF-Viewer:** Integration service with the OHIF viewer, return OHIF formatted study information (series and instances)

-The web server can run as a Web Application in Microsoft IIS or Microsoft Azure WebApp with no infrastructure to setup.
-It can be configured to use Azure Blob Storage and Azure SQL database for storing and querying DICOM Datasets.For complete features reference, read more **“DICOM Support”** section.
+&nbsp;

+The DICOMcloud server that can interface with any DICOMweb client over the current implemented features (qido-rs, wado-uri, wado-rs and stow-rs).

 # Online Version:

 An online version is hosted in Azure: [https://dicomcloud.azurewebsites.net/](https://dicomcloud.azurewebsites.net/)

-A DICOMweb client demo is live at: [http://dicomweb.azurewebsites.net/](http://dicomweb.azurewebsites.net/)
+A DICOMweb Client demo is hosted live at: [http://dicomweb.azurewebsites.net/](http://dicomweb.azurewebsites.net/)

-The client demo source code is avaialbile here: [https://github.com/DICOMcloud/DICOMweb-js](https://github.com/DICOMcloud/DICOMweb-js)
+The Client demo source code is avaialbile here: [https://github.com/DICOMcloud/DICOMweb-js](https://github.com/DICOMcloud/DICOMweb-js)